mousepawmedia/devdocs/network/source/setup_linux/about.rst

 ---------------------------------------------------------

 Unfortunately, Apple® *blocked* music sync with Linux on all 4th Gen and later iDevices.
 There are ways around this, however.
-I have an iPod touch® that runs Google Music™ (a free service), that my Ubuntu machine automatically syncs with.
+One solution is to install Google Music™ (a free service) on your mobile device and Ubuntu computer, and use that to automatically sync music between devices.

 Will my <device> work?
 ----------------------------